Phytoestrogen: Mechanism of action

 In addition to interaction with ERs, phytoestrogens may also modulate the concentration of endogenous estrogens by binding or inactivating some enzymes, and may affect the bioavailability of sex hormones by depressing or stimulating the synthesis of sex hormone-binding globulin (SHBG).

 Emerging evidence shows that some phytoestrogens bind to and transactivate peroxisome proliferator-activated receptors (PPARs).
 In vitro studies show an activation of PPARs at concentrations above 1 μM, which is higher than the activation level of ERs.
 At the concentration below 1 μM, activation of ERs may play a dominant role.
 At higher concentrations (>1 μM), both ERs and PPARs are activated.
 Studies have shown that both ERs and PPARs influence each other and therefore induce differential effects in a dose-dependent way.
 The final biological effects of genistein are determined by the balance among these pleiotrophic actions.

 Ecology

-These compounds in plants are an important part of their defense system, mainly against fungi.
+Phytoestrogens are involved in the synthesis of antifungal benzofurans and phytoalexins, such as medicarpin (common in legumes), and sesquiterpenes, such as capsidiol in tobacco.
+Soybeans naturally produce isoflavones, and are therefore a dietary source for isoflavones.

-Phytoestrogens are ancient naturally occurring substances, and as dietary phytochemicals they are considered as co-evolutive with mammals.
+Phytoestrogens are ancient naturally occurring substances, and as dietary phytochemicals they are considered to have coevolved with mammals.
 In the human diet, phytoestrogens are not the only source of exogenous estrogens.
 Xenoestrogens (novel, man-made), are found as food additives and ingredients, and also in cosmetics, plastics, and insecticides.
-Environmentally, they have similar effects as phytoestrogens, making it difficult to clearly separate the action of these two kind of agents in studies done on populations.
+Environmentally, they have similar effects as phytoestrogens, making it difficult to clearly separate the action of these two kind of agents in studies.